dream analysis with dreamy duo purity ring

 And why did it have such an effect on your life?

-Megan: I think the images and the colours were just so strong.
+Megan: I think the images and the colors were just so strong.
 I've not dreamt like that since but there are a few songs on the record actually that are like, verbatim dreams.
 Stranger Than Earth was a dream I had… it's really easy to make a dream poetic cause it's already so foreign.
 You can just turn it into a sort of idea or image that is somewhere you wanna be.

 Have you had any particularly memorable dreams Corin?